DogEggz01/PowerfulOar/README.md

 # PowerfulOar
+- Add reverse paddling (Press Q), so you can paddle forward while looking forward.
 - Vanilla oar increase force slighty, increase speed limit to 4 knots
   - In game max speed will be around 3 knots on small boat.
   - Food/water consumption reduce to 25% of vanilla